HTDSoftware/NameSorter_DD/README.md

 # NameSorter

 A simple yet SOLID, testable, and maintainable console application for sorting names.

 Developed for the Dye & Durham coding challenge to demonstrate thoughtful design, code clarity, and team empathy.

 ---

 ## 💡 Problem

-Given a list of names (each consisting of a surname followed by up to three given names), the application sorts the names:
+Given a list of names (each consisting  of up to three given names followed by a surname), the application sorts the names:

 - Primarily by **surname**
 - Secondarily by the concatenated **given names**